miekg/dreck/README.md

 `aliases` feature must be enabled.
 Only commands *expanded* by an alias are allowed to execute, this is to prevent things like `/exec: /bin/cat /etc/passwd` to be run accidentally.
 The standard output of the command will be picked up and put in the new comment under the issue or pull request.

+The command will be run under the user `nobody`, but this can be overriden in the configuration.

 All commands executed will get one default argument, which is either the issue or pull request number, if the command is given in an issue dreck will run `/bin/cmd issue/NUMBER`, if done for